kingnebby/chat-app-with-turbo/apps/users-api/prisma/Notes.md

 We can turn this off with the option `useSwagger = false` in the prisma `generator` definition, but I'll leave it on for now.

+Note: As of this writting, I'm not recommending this approach because this ties your API to your data model, which is not generally what you want to do.
+You should rather make use of DTO objects once data comes out of your db which is exactly what prisma gives you.

 ## References

 - <https://hub.docker.com/_/postgres/>